St Paul's Anglican Church, Carlingford: Description

 A small sandstone Victorian Academic Gothic former church with west porch, a nave featuring lancet windows, a bellcote, chancel and later vestry erected at the direction of the Right Reverend W. G. Broughton, first Bishop of Sydney.
 The land was donated in 1847 by William Mobbs.

 As the land has shale close to the surface, it could not be used for burials, so Mobbs donated another plot which became the burial ground some distance from the Church.
 Unusually, the church was entirely paid for when completed and consecrated in 1850.
 The stonework was carried out by R. Marshall, who quarried and dressed the stone on his own property in Carlingford.
 The lighting in the church, originally kerosene, was gaslight in 1916 and electric in 1926.

 The site has a large camphor laurel (Cinnamomum camphora) which may be some 50 years old.
 There were 2 Norfolk Island pines (Araucaria excelsa); however, both have been removed, one due to road widening and one due to a lightning strike c.
 2003.

 Heritage listing

-St. Pauls Anglican Church is the oldest remaining Anglican church in the region, built by William Mobbs in 1847.
+The old St. Pauls Church of England sandstone building is the oldest remaining former Church of England building in the region, built by William Mobbs in 1847.
 A mid-nineteenth century Victorian Academic Gothic former Church which is important for its historic associations with the early settlement of the Carlingford area.
 Its design is architecturally important as a well proportioned example of a small Church of its style.
 It is valued for its aesthetic contribution to the townscape.
-For well over a century the Church had religious associations with the local Anglican congregation.
+For well over a century the Church had religious associations with the local Church of England (later being re-named Anglican) congregation.
 It has historic associations with Bishop Broughton, who supported the construction of the Church and consecrated it.

-St Paul's Anglican Church was listed on the New South Wales State Heritage Register on 2 April 1999.
+The old St Paul's Church of England sandstone building was listed on the New South Wales State Heritage Register on 2 April 1999.